-Naming business can be difficult and stressful.
-You need to pick a name that will last and, if conceivable, will epitomize both your qualities and the recognizing attributes of your company.
+Choosing a name for your business can be difficult and stressful.
+You need to pick a name that will not only last but will stand for the qualities and values of your company.

 Quick Tips to Choose Your Business Name

 Before we delve deeper into the mechanics of choosing a name for your business, let’s have a look at a few quick tips.
 These will help you get into the proper mindset and make it easier for you in the next steps of the process:

 - Pick a name that evokes an emotional response and is relatable.

 - Research your target audience in order to coin a business name that may appeal to it.